 “Boring stuff mostly – business, hr packages, onboarding docs, marketing copy …”, I shrugged bored with the definition of my own response.

 Okay.
 We were all done and excused by the judge and filed past him like a heard of cows.
 As I passed him, he spoke to me – the judge was saying something.
 I turned toward him and said, “I’m sorry I didn’t hear you.”

 He smiled and repeated his words, “I think you should write something else.”

 OMG.
 The judge had advice for me!
 A random comment that mattered to me more than he would ever know!
 His comment came at just the right time in my life.
 Sort of an unofficial mentor.
 And no, I really don’t think that was a flirt – why would he bother?
 I was walking out of a court room never to return, not sitting at a bar alone staring at my Caribbean Martini.
 Besides, I am well over the age of incoming random flirts.

 So, I recently semi-retired.
 Sort-of (but not really – I still have clients) and started this book that has now turned into a series.
 I have written and published a few things over the years, so it is not completely foreign to me.

 The bigger story is that soon after this court experience, I bought a trailer and traveled by myself for over a year.
 I called the trailer the writer’s retreat.
 A little trailer seemed like a good place for me to start a big life change, partially because I am an introvert.
-No, that is not a mental illness – it’s just a personality type I’ve had to learn to manage in a world full of extroverts, magniloquent engineers, close talkers and drama queens.
-I apologize if any of those terms relate to you.
-I am not a recluse or socially awkward, but I have always needed to find ways to have more control over my time.
-I love spending time with others, but I also like my time alone to think and revitalize my soul.
+No, that is not a mental illness – it’s just a personality type I’ve had to learn to manage in a world full of extroverts, magniloquent engineers, close talkers, and drama queens (sorry if any of those terms relate to you).